 The screw that sticks with elements face, you need to place on probe of digital multimeter right here.
 Just unravel the metal elements loose end to do this.
 There should be no terminal in the water heater element.
 So, there’s no need to worry about which one to test first or last.

 But do make sure you are actually testing the element only.
-There should be no another electrical component tested along.
-You really want to be extra careful to connect prongs of multimeter to the element screw’s tip.
+There should be no other electrical component tested along.
+You really want to be extra careful to connect the prongs of the multimeter to the element screw’s tip.

-Using the same method, also check other elements if there is any.
+Using the same method, also check other elements if there are any.
 If any out of these elements are faulty, go for a replacement.

 Get Everything Back to Its Place.

-The wires you disconnected will go back to heater element’s surface.
+The wires you disconnected will go back to the heater element’s surface.
 You also need to cover the panel which is exposed.
 Let the thermostat plastic cover go to its original place too.
-Complete all required replacement for wires and tighten those loosened screws after reinstalling them.
+Complete all required replacements for wires and tighten those loosened screws after reinstalling them.